kwiamwis/aalenia/potapps/utilities.md

 >
 >RCON Supported

-`D -f?`  Clears the skies and brings on the day.
+`D/DayTime -f?`  Clears the skies and brings on the day.
 Flag 'f' freezes weather and time if not run remotely
 >
 >+permission=weather
 >